rogual/flexui/README.txt

   Elements which have been made into drag sources can be dragged to spaces.
   Their associated panels will then move to the chosen space.

+    | FlexUI.makeDragHandle(dragElem, separator)

+  Makes an element behave as if it were a separator between two spaces.
+The separator argument should be the separator element the dragElem should behave as, or a function returning such.
+While the function returns null, the element will not function as a separator.

 Space Delegate

     You can replace the Space Delegate using FlexUI.setSpaceDelegate(newDg).